 Leah speaks about her Olympic experience to many different groups.
 She gets you motivated to be the best you can be in everything you do.
 Leah has been successful individually and in the team setting and truly believes that a positive mindset plays a big role in her success.
 Leah also believes that success comes from having balance in your life.
 She took that to another level as the only mom on the 2004 Olympic team, paving the way for future Olympic team members to be great athletes but more importantly great wives and mothers.
-Leah, married to her husband Tommy since 1999, is the mother of three beautiful boys: Jake (born in 2001), Drew (2005) and Luke (coming in April of 2007).
+Leah, married to her husband Tommy since 1999, is the mother of three beautiful boys: Jake, Drew, and Luke.

 “MORE THAN CONQUERORS”

 Tustin: Showing their commitment to more positive faith-based programming, Paul Crouch Jr. VP in charge of programming, made good on his promise and moved forward on a new sports show called “More than Conquerors”.
 His announcement came after penning deals with Hosts Frank Pastore, (former Cincinnati Big-Red Machine pitcher), Leah O’Brien-Amico, (three time Gold Medalist in Olympic Women’s Softball), and AC Green, former LA Lakers, Phoenix Sun player and NBA Iron-Man.